 After 7 months of job searching, Mike got a contract programming job with(BCBS), solely because they needed someone who could program a language they formerly used that was very much like Pascal: .
 Mike was uniquely qualified for this task, as he had also taught Pascal in a local college.
 He was brought in to BCBS to convert an old system to their current language, (about which he had a passing knowledge).
 He found himself working with BCBS employees, and he didn't "fit in" with their non-work sctivities and discussions.
 However, he did well enough at that job to be offered a permanent job with BCBS after finishing his contract, and was received a decent salary and good benefits.

 The last 5 years at Honeywell/Bull were grim in several ways: the constant lay-offs, freezing the pension, and no salary increases for anyone.
 When Mike had been with BCBS for a year, he was called in for an appraisal review and given a raise - he broke down in tears, after all those years of hopelessness at Bull.
 He was embarrassed by this, but quickly explained why...

 |Blue Cross Blue Shield of Arizona|

-BCBS was not utopia, though.
-Mike was much older than his fellow workers, and their advanced skills and methods were intimidating.
+BCBS [more], though.
+Mike was than his fellow workers, and their advanced skills and methods were intimidating.
 He was given only menial work (understanding why that was), and the yearly holiday parties there were uncomfortable for him.
-After 6 and a half years, he formally retired, and without any personal friendships or relationships.
+After 6 and a half years, , leaving no personal friendships.
 It was a disappointment, but he had few regrets, knowing that his industry had passed him by.